aitankenbu/aitankenbu.github.io/_pages/about.md

 Welcome to AItankenbu!
 We will keep updating from 2023/7/10
 ======
 Thank you for [academicpages template](https://github.com/academicpages/academicpages.github.io) providing the template.
+You can use [markdown](markdown.md) to edit.
+Also, please check [Archive Layout with Content](archive-layout-with-content)

 Our Vision
 ======
-Together we are stronger
+Together we are stronger!

 ToDo
 ------
-1.Education
-1.Innovation
-1.Application
+1. Education
+1. Innovation
+1. Application
 ------